TrueLayer/tl-prisma-interview/README.md

 The gap between the label and the outbound icon has to be `14px`

-For the `Theme 1` only, when a button has an icon and outbound icon, apply the following style on the label
+For the `Theme 1`, when a button has an icon and outbound icon, apply the following style on the label
 | Theme 1                    |
 | ---------------------------|
 | `fontStyle`: italic        |
 | `fontWeight`: bold         |
 | `textTransform`: uppercase |

-❗ Do not use any css selector as we want you to propose an alternative.
-If you have to use a css selector please justify it but it is not what we really want to see but happy to be convinced
+❗ Do not use any CSS selector as we want you to propose an alternative.
+If you have to use it please justify it but it is not what we really want to see but happy to be convinced

 <br />